-While Facebook and Twitter dominate the social media scene, some social networking sites have carved a special niche for themselves to offer their own subscribers a unique experience that distinguish them.
+While Facebook and Twitter dominate the social media scene, some social networking sites have carved a special niche for themselves to offer their own subscribers a unique experience that distinguishes them.
 Pinterest, for example, lets users create their own mood boards and collect images from the internet that fit their mood.
-Tumblr provids a microblogging platform with multimedia functionality.
+Tumblr provides a microblogging platform with multimedia functionality.
 Vine enables their subscribers to share and view brief video clips, focusing on shareability and virality.

 One of the most effective examples of digital marketing on these niche social networking sites is the mastery of Oreo on Vine.
-Granted, Oreo is the master of online marketing with a dozens of awards for their successful social media campaigns.
+Granted, Oreo is the master of online marketing with a dozen of awards for their successful social media campaigns.
 Their portfolio that includes the 100 days of Daily Twist campaign and their infamous Super Bowl tweet can attest to that.
 But the young and growing social media platform gave Oreo the opportunity to add a new twist to their online presence, all in 6 seconds.
 If you haven’t done so yet, try researching for other niche social media sites that are a good fit to your business.
 Most of these sites can be integrated with your other social platforms and can serve as a compliment to your main social media accounts.